nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 ### Check Slack Invite

 If 'Slack Invite Accepted?' is unchecked:
-  - Go to this link: https://cfdeworkspace.slack.com/admin/invites#pending (you may need to log into your Slack account)
+  - Go to [the admin page for slack](https://cfdeworkspace.slack.com/admin/invites#pending) (you may need to log into your Slack account)
   - If their invitation has moved to 'Accepted Invitations', click the checkbox
   - You can search for them using their email address in column J
   - Check the 'Slack Invite Accepted?' box for each person you added